 - To end the unemployment crisis,

-- To confront the ones in administration who violate the laws
+- To confront the ones in the administration who violate the laws

 - To eliminate the socio-familial problems, including divorces and drug addiction,